julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 # Limitations of single population ODE models

 - As discussed in [Lecture 03](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_L03_SpreadInGroups_SpreadInSpace.html), basic ODE assume that all individuals in a compartment are roughly the same
-- Individuals can spend differing times in a compartment, but they are all the same
+- Individuals can spend differing times in a compartment (see [Lecture 09](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.html)), but they are all the same
+- As we have seen with COVID-19, different age groups are impacted differently

 ---